-The IoT for the Internet of Things is becoming a reality in the world around us.
-But are you familiar with IoT, the Industrial Internet of Things?
+IoT for Internet of Things is becoming a reality in our world.
+But are you familiar with IIoT, the Industrial Internet of Things?

-More and more of us are now benefiting in our daily lives from the technologies of connected objects or IoT, and for several years now we have been witnessing the advent of intelligent cars and connected household appliances (at least at the top end of the market).
-The home is not to be outdone with the advent of home automation, which we have been talking about for more than 30 years, and which is finally becoming more democratic: remote monitoring and control of our apartments and houses, our lighting, access to the contents of our refrigerator, remote control of heating and air conditioning with optimization and energy savings, etc..
-All this is now part of our daily life.
+In our daily lives, we are now more and more to benefit from technologies of connected objects or IoT, and for several years now we have been witnessing the advent of intelligent cars and connected household appliances (at least on the top end of the market).
+The home is not to be outdone with the advent of home automation, which we have been talking about for more than 30 years, and which is finally becoming more democratic: remote monitoring and control of our apartments and houses, our lighting, access to the contents of our refrigerator, remote control of heating and air conditioning with optimization and energy savings, etc. All this is now part of our daily life.

-Thus, the IIoT refers to all industrial equipment and machines with Internet connectivity, either native or added after their installation.
-The benefits to be derived from this are considerable, with the potential savings and increased efficiency of integrating this new technology constituting a major disruption in the asset management of production sites and buildings.
-IIoT is seen today as the foundation for the digital industrial society of tomorrow and organizations must focus on integrating this technology into all aspects of their operations.
+Thus, the IIoT refers to all industrial equipments and machines with Internet connectivity, either native or added after their installation.
+The benefits to be derived from this are considerable, with potential savings and increased efficiency of integrating this new technology constituting a major disruption in the asset management of production sites and buildings.
+Today, IIoT is seen as the foundation for the digital industrial society of tomorrow and organizations must focus on integrating this technology into all aspects of their operations.

 The benefits of integrating CMMS into the IIoT

 Computerized Maintenance Management Systems, the CMMS we cherish so much at Yuman, are seeing their role considerably strengthened by the contribution of this new mass of information collected and now immediately available and infinitely exploitable.
-The integration of the IIoT transforms an organization's CMMS by transmitting data captured on technical assets in real-time and automates the processes for requesting interventions, sizing maintenance needs, managing supplies, etc.
+The integration of the IIoT transforms an organization's CMMS by transmitting data captured on technical assets in real-time and automating the processes for requested interventions, sizing maintenance needs, managing supplies, etc.

 It is by successfully integrating their CMMS with the deployment of IIoT that organizations will be able to take full advantage of all the value of digitization.
-In other words, it is by enabling more qualitative and quantitative information to be collected while offering a closer match between machines and equipment and people that the potential will be unleashed.
+In other words, it is by enabling more qualitative and quantitative information to be collected while offering a closer match between machines, equipments and people that the potential will be unleashed.
 These benefits are multiple and benefit the whole company:

 • Unpublished mass of available information to support decision making